Sieep-Coding/sieep-coding.github.io/src/pages/posts/my-thoughts-on-soccer.md

 ### Global reach
 The FIFA World Cup is the biggest sporting event globally.
 This gives small countries a chance to show themselves on the global stage outside of the Olympics opening ceremony.
 It gives Europeans and South American countries a chance to shit on everyone else.

-Players aren't just competing for a paycheck.They're representing their country, their families, and millions of people back home.
+Players are representing their country, their families, and millions of people back home.

 ### Storytelling